-We currently don't have any organised trips to Lesotho.
-However, Intrepid can create tailor made tours to many destinations, including Lesotho.
-Just fill out your details & a travel specialist will be in touch.
+At this stage we don't have any organised trips to Lesotho.
+That said, Intrepid can create tailor-made tours to many destinations, including Lesotho.
+Our fully customised trips still offer the same small group experiences with local leaders, but made just the way you want it.
+Simply fill out your details below and one of our travel specialists will be in touch.

 Nestled Switzerland-like in the heart of South Africa, Lesotho is the ‘Kingdom in the Sky’.